Wolven531/wolven531.github.io/about.md

 permalink: /about/
 ---

-Hi! 👋 My name is Anthony.
-According to my GitHub profile:

-> I am a versatile software engineer with a passion for using technology to enrich people's lives.

-That about sums me up pretty accurately. 👍 Basically, you can find me doing one of three things:
+Hi!
+My name is Anthony, 👋.
+You can generally find me doing one of several things:

-* Hanging out with my amazing son, Oliver 👶
+* Hanging out with my amazing sons (Oliver 👦🏻 and Andrew 👶🏻)
-* Hanging out with my wonderful fiancé, Nicole 💃
+* Hanging out with my wonderful fiancé, Nicole 💃😍
-* Coding 💻
+* Coding websites and mobile apps 💻

 ### Additionally

-Our family also includes five dogs 🐶 and three cats 🐱.
+Our family also includes seven dogs 🐶 and three cats 🐱.